named-data/ndn-cxx/README-dev.md

 Running unit tests
 ------------------

-To run unit tests, ndn-cxx needs to be configured, build with unit test support, and installed into the configured location.
+To run the unit tests, ndn-cxx needs to be built with unit test support and installed into the configured location.
 For example:

-    ./waf configure --with-tests
+    ./waf configure --with-tests # --debug is also recommended while developing ./waf
-    ./waf
     sudo ./waf install

-**Note**: On Linux platform you also need to run `sudo ldconfig` to reconfigure dynamic loader run-time bindings.
-On FreeBSD, use `sudo ldconfig -a` instead.
+**Note**: On Linux you also need to run `sudo ldconfig` to reconfigure dynamic loader run-time bindings.

-The simplest way to run tests, is just to run the compiled binary without any parameters:
+The simplest way to run the tests is to launch the compiled binary without any parameters:

     ./build/unit-tests